• Skip to primary navigation

 Italian Wedding Soup with Turkey Meatballs ingredients flatlay.

 Healthy Italian Wedding Soup with Turkey Meatballs keeps the integrity of the classic Italian wedding soup flavor with a healthy twist.
 Farro replaces the orzo and lean turkey replaces the pork meatballs.
-This is a delicious healthy soup that does not sacrifice flavor!
+This is a delicious soup that does not sacrifice flavor!

 Ingredients